polarfire-soc/polarfire-soc-documentation/asymmetric-multiprocessing/rpmsg.md

 ### FreeRTOS + FreeRTOS RPMsg Communication  <a name="rtos-rtos-demo"></a>

-This section focuses on how to get two FreeRTOS contexts communicating between them using RPMsg.
+This section focuses on how to get two FreeRTOS contexts to communicate with each other using RPMsg.

 To do this, it is necessary to build the RPMsg FreeRTOS project using both master and remote build configurations as shown in the following steps: